7.3.2. Moving average, Savitzky-Golay and deriving filters#

 gives the blue curve below:

 As expected, the 5-sample period noise was completely removed.
-The signal was however also averaged and we therefore lost some dynamics in the signal.
+The signal was, however, also averaged and we therefore lost some dynamics in the signal.

 7.3.2.2.
 Smoothing using a Savitzky-Golay filter#

 The Savitzky-Golay filter is a generalization of the moving average.
 Instead of taking the mean of the n points of a moving window, the Savitzky-Golay filter fits a polynomial of a given order over each window.
-A moving average is therefore a particular case of Savitzky-Golay filter with a polynomial of order 0.
+A moving average is therefore a particular case of the Savitzky-Golay filter with a polynomial of order 0.

 ts.plot(["clean", "quantized"], ".-")